 Yard waste collection

 - A separate truck picks up yard waste on your regular garbage day.
 Yard waste must be at the curb by 7 a.m. to guarantee pickup.
 Place your yard waste container a few feet away from your refuse container(s) at the curbside.
-Please make sure that the yard waste sticker is facing the street and visible to our refuse crews as they pass by.

 Does the City collect branches curbside?